isomerpages/enterprisesg-cpso/_consumers/Safety alerts and recalls/Children toys.md

 are strongly encouraged to dispose of the sharp needle safely by placing them in a hard, puncture-resistant container with a secure lid before disposing with general waste.</p>
-<p>Several jurisdictions including Hong Kong, Macau, Philippines, Taiwan
+<p>Several jurisdictions including <a href="https://www.customs.gov.hk/en/customs-announcement/press-release/index_id_4417.html?p=2&amp;y=2024&amp;m=12" rel="noopener nofollow" target="_blank">Hong Kong</a>,
+<a href="https://www.pj.gov.mo/Web/u/cms/www/202412/11154041qnd3.pdf" rel="noopener nofollow" target="_blank">Macau</a>, <a href="https://www.pna.gov.ph/index.php/articles/1237673" rel="noopener nofollow" target="_blank">Philippines</a>,
+<a href="https://www.rti.org.tw/en/news?uid=3&amp;pid=33853" rel="noopener nofollow" target="_blank">Taiwan</a>and <a href="https://thethaiger.com/guides/best-of/health/thai-health-officials-warn-against-dangerous-kids-pimple-popper-toy" rel="noopener nofollow" target="_blank">Thailand</a> have
-and Thailand have warned the public about the dangers of this product.
+warned the public about the dangers of this product.
 This product is also known by other names such as “pimple popping toy”, “acne squeeze toy”, “bubble squeezing toy”, “inflatable squishy toy”, “pinch toy” or similar variations of such names.</p>
 <p>For more product safety alerts and recalls for children toys, see below.</p>
 <table style="minWidth: 50px">
 <colgroup>